PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--mindblowing-typescript-tricks.md

 type Alphabet = 'a' | 'b' | 'c' | 'd';
 ```

 This will do.
-But let's assume that this type and the array above are gonna end up in different files, and the project grows quite big, then you come back a few months later, and add another value `e` to the `tuple` variable, and BOOM!!!
+But let's assume that this type and the array above are gonna end up in different files, and the project grows quite big, then you come back a few months later, and add another value `e` to the `alphabets` variable, and BOOM!!!
 The whole codebase breaks, because you forgot to add `e` in the `Alphabet` union type.

-We can automate the `Alphabet` union type generation, in such a way that it pulls its members directly from `tuple` variable.
+We can automate the `Alphabet` union type generation, in such a way that it pulls its members directly from `alphabets` variable.

 ```ts
 type Alphabet = typeof tuple[number];